 Apartment Innovation & Marketing (AIM) Conference Reimagine Sells Out Sponsorship Opportunities

-The October 17-20 event welcomes leading supplier partners who focus on how innovation, technology and entrepreneurship has vaulted property management forward.

-HUNTINGTON BEACH, CA, UNITED STATES, September 13, 2021 /EINPresswire.com/ -- This years Apartment Innovation and Marketing Conference (AIM, www.aimconf.com) Reimagine, presented by Yardi’s RENTCafé – the multifamily industry’s No. 1 apartment marketing and innovation conference – has sold out its sponsorship opportunities securing a record of 61 multifamily companies that will convene with more than 700 (is it 500 or 700?) industry professionals on October 17-20 in Huntington Beach, California.
+HUNTINGTON BEACH, CA, UNITED STATES, September 15, 2021 /EINPresswire.com/ -- This years Apartment Innovation and Marketing Conference (AIM, www.aimconf.com) Reimagine, presented by Yardi’s RENTCafé – the multifamily industry’s No. 1 apartment marketing and innovation conference – has sold out its sponsorship opportunities securing a record of 61 multifamily companies that will convene with more than 700 industry professionals on October 17-20 in Huntington Beach, California.

 Produced by Joshua Tree Conference Group (JTCG), this year’s event focuses on how innovation, technology and entrepreneurship has vaulted property management forward and into a more digital and data-driven environment for renters and operators through greater efficiency and an enhanced resident experience.